Amanpuri: History

 The location, a former coconut plantation, was chosen by Adrian Zecha while looking for a site where to build a luxurious holiday home in Phuket.
 Plans to build a home on the site developed into an idea to build a small resort, in partnership with Anil Thadani and two other entrepreneurs.
 They mainly spent their own money, as no banks would extend credit for the project due to the small number of planned rooms, instead of the 500-room hotel they thought would be more practical.
 The resort was opened in 1988 at a cost of US$4 million.
 It was designed by American architect Ed Tuttle, who took his inspiration from traditional Thai temple architecture, in particular the ancient Thai capital of Ayutthaya.

 Facilities

 The resort contains 40 pavilions and 44 villas spread over 24 hectares on a headland on the northern side of Pansea Beach.
 Each villa features a swimming pool, separate dining and living rooms, a kitchen and up to 9 bedrooms.

-There are 4 restaurants, including Arva (Italian), a South American Lounge and Nama (Japanese), focusing on Washoku cuisine.

-The Aman Spa features six treatment rooms.
+The property also features four restaurants.

-Amanpuri has a 27-metre freshwater main pool and a 20-metre lap pool.
-From the beach, paddleboards, Schiller Bikes, snorkelling and kayaking equipment, along with Hobie Cats, are available for windsurfing, snorkelling and kayaking on Pansea Beach.
-Amanpuri also offers a large selection of vessels for cruising, day trips or overnight charters.
-There is also Beach Club, a library, 6 tennis courts, a gym, a Pilates studio, a boardroom equipped for meetings and a gallery with a selection of items for purchase.